-- Approved car seats are required by law for all children under the age 8 or under 80 pounds. - Drivers must be 21 years of age or older. - Drivers must submit valid driver's license and car insurance information. - Children may not under any circumstances occupy a front seat of a car equipped with passenger air bags. - Each field trip will provide enough accompanying adults to ensure a sufficient amount of adult supervision throughout. - Chaperones are responsible for performing supervisory or other tasks assigned to them prior to or on the field trip. - Chaperones and teachers may not use their cell phones for calling or texting while driving or directly supervising children.
+- Approved car seats are required by law for all children under the age 8 or under 80 pounds. - Chaperones may not depart from the trip until a school staff member has visually verified that children are secured in their car seat. - Drivers must be 21 years of age or older and have a good driving record. - Drivers must submit valid driver's license and car insurance information. - Children may not under any circumstances occupy a front seat of a car equipped with passenger air bags. - Each field trip will provide accompanying adults to ensure a sufficient amount of adult supervision throughout the trip. - Chaperones should ensure they have enough gas in their vehicle to complete the trip without needing to stop.

-- Upon completion of the field trip, students are to return to school for normal pick-up unless they have contacted the school prior to the trip with alternate plans. - Students may be asked to wear a particular color or other identifying item to make supervision easier by distinguishing the class from other school groups visiting the same event. - Students and chaperones are provided with guidelines on where to go and what to do if they become separated from the group.
+- Chaperones may not visit or stop along the route for any reason while on a field trip without the express permission of both the teachers and the school administration. - Should a chaperone become detached from their group or get lost en route, or if they anticipate returning to the school later than the arranged time, they should pull over to a safe location and call the school immediately. - Chaperones are responsible for performing supervisory or other tasks assigned to them prior to or on the field trip. - Chaperones and teachers may not use their cell phones for calling or texting while driving or directly supervising children. - Upon completion of the field trip, students are to return to school for normal pick-up unless they have contacted the school prior to the trip with alternate plans. - Students may be asked to wear a particular color or other identifying item to make supervision easier by distinguishing the class from other school groups visiting the same event. - Students and chaperones are provided with guidelines on where to go and what to do if they become separated from the group. - The school reserves the right to remove a parent from the authorized chaperone list should a concern with a parent's ability to drive or safely chaperone students arise.
+This also applies to any parent who demonstrate inappropriate behavior on a trip that is concerning to the staff or students.